NachtRaveVL/PCA9685-Arduino/README.md

 // Uncomment or -D this define to swap PWM low(begin)/high(end) phase values in register reads/writes (needed for some chip manufacturers).
 //#define PCA9685_SWAP_PWM_BEG_END_REGS

-// Uncomment or -D this define to enable debug output (treats Serial as attached to serial monitor).
+// Uncomment or -D this define to enable debug output (treats Serial output as attached to serial monitor).
 //#define PCA9685_ENABLE_DEBUG_OUTPUT
 ```